 It is noteworthy that these pride display/high status associations were measured implicitly, and ultimately shown to be automatic, in that they were unavoidable and occurred without intention (Bargh, 1994).
-The automaticity of the pride-high status association is relevant to our evolutionary account of pride displays; if the expression evolved as a pre-linguistic, preconscious form of communication, then its perception is a task that brains have been completing for millions of years, and likely occurs through low-level cognitive processes that can elicit adaptive behavioral responses without any need for conscious reflection (Bargh & Pietromonaco, 1982).
+The automaticity of the pridehigh status association is relevant to our evolutionary account of pride displays; if the expression evolved as a pre-linguistic, pre-conscious form of communication, then its perception is a task that brains have been completing for millions of years, and likely occurs through low-level cognitive processes that can elicit adaptive behavioural responses without any need for conscious reflection (Bargh & Pietromonaco, 1982).
 If understanding pride's functional message required conscious deliberation, the expression would be less effective as a rapid source of information.
-More practically, these findings also suggest that the human ability to rapidly and involuntarily assess the social status of others may be due, in part, to our ability to automatically recognize and interpret displays of pride (Tracy & Robins, 2008b).
+More practically, these findings also suggest that the human ability to rapidly and involuntarily assess the social status of others may be due, in part, to our ability to automatically recognise and interpret displays of pride (Tracy & Robins, 2008b).

-Indeed, other research suggests that the pride expression may shape status judgments more powerfully than one might expect.
-Follow-up studies showed that the high-status signal automatically sent by the pride expression is often strong enough to overpower competing cues derived from situational context, even when that contextual information directly contradicts pride's high-status message (Shariff, Markusoff, & Tracy, 2011).
-Specifically, a series of studies pit two cues-contextual status information about a target and pride expressions displayed by the target-against each other to test the strength of the pride expression on implicit and explicit status judgments in real-world contexts, where conflicting cues are often present.
+Indeed, other research suggests that the pride expression may shape status judgements more powerfully than one might expect.
+These studies suggest that the high-status signal automatically sent by the pride expression is often strong enough to overpower competing cues derived from situational context, even when that contextual information directly contradicts pride's high-status message (Shariff, Tracy, & Markusoff, in press).
+Specifically, a series of studies pit two cues-contextual status information about a target and pride expressions displayed by the target-against each other to test the strength of the pride expression on implicit and explicit status judgements in real-world contexts, where conflicting cues are often present.
 In each study, participants were presented with two otherwise identical targets, each displaying different "context-incongruent" emotion expressions.
-That is, one target was portrayed as obviously high status (i.e., a skilled and respected soccer team captain), but was shown displaying a shame expression; in contrast, the other target was portrayed as obviously low-status (i.e., the soccer team's unskilled, disrespected waterboy) but was shown displaying pride.
-When participants were probed for their implicit status associations with each target, using the IAT and the AMP, the low-status but pride-displaying waterboy was more strongly associated with high-status concepts than the high-status but shame-displaying captain, suggesting that in certain cases pride (and shame) expressions can outweigh contextual information in informing status judgments.
+That is, one target was portrayed as obviously high status (i.e., a skilled and respected soccer team captain), but was shown displaying a shame expression; in contrast, the other target was portrayed as obviously low status (i.e., the soccer team's unskilled, disrespected water boy) but was shown displaying pride.
+When participants were probed for their implicit status associations with each target, using the IAT and the AMP, the low-status but pridedisplaying water boy was more strongly associated with high-status concepts than the high-status but shame-displaying captain, suggesting that in certain cases pride (and shame) expressions can outweigh contextual information in informing status judgements.